 Meanwhile, I came closer to digital, I made my first illustrations with Photoshop getting more and more skilled.

 I regularly visit ‘art & graphic design for tabletop gaming‘ on facebook – mostly to learn from the different feedback on art.
 I cam across the works of Shirin Rafie from Singapore on the game Jumpship.
 The kickstarter for Jumpship has gone under my radar and was apparently cancelled.
 It seems on the backers that they look forward to a re-launch.
 The game is available as Print and Play here.
 But the state of the game does not change the fact that the artwork on it is really incredible and personal.
 Enjoy the interview.

-Tell us a little about yourself, what you do, your artistic background and how you got into making art for board games like Jumpship and March of Ants?
+Tell us a little about your artistic background and how you got into making art for board games like Jumpship and March of Ants?

-Tell us a little about your artistic background and how you got into making board games and graphics for board games?
+Tell us very shortly about your artistic background and how you got into making art for board games?

 In short, I always like to draw.
 As a kid, my parents and friends kept my passion, so I started to educate myself.